sirkilerot/HTB-writeups/Editor.md

 Luckily there is a POC at github https://github.com/IIIeJlyXaKapToIIIKu/CVE-2025-24893-XWiki-unauthenticated-RCE-via-SolrSearch.
 That i ran and it worked.
 however i got shell as xwiki user that didn't have any privileges at all after some time of thinking and exploring the machine i found out that i want to be logged in as user oliver and inside my users dir i found a file where was a password i reused it do ssh as oliver and got user flag.
+As for root i did not figure that one.